-Can you tell more about the your art?
+Can you tell me more about your art?

 We did a workshop about soundscaping at our retreat in Portugal retreat –what drew you into this interesting artistic expression and what does it bring to the person experimenting with it?

-We did a workshop about soundscaping and aural perception, made me really happy sharing it with you!
-We literally zoomed in our aural environment, and with the help of audio recorders, we worked on our active listening and documenting our immediate surroundings.
+We did a workshop about soundscaping and aural perception, which made me really happy sharing it with you!
+We literally zoomed in on our aural environment, and with the help of audio recorders, we worked on our active listening and documenting our immediate surroundings.
 We concentrated on walking, movement, and the relationship between the listening and the moving body through time, space, and place.
-At the end everyone described the acoustic conditions and the sonic events that each experienced, discussed about space and how differently we tend to engage with it.
+In the end, everyone described the acoustic conditions and the sonic events that each experienced, discussed space, and how differently we tend to engage with it.
 A soundscape is an auditory landscape that is simultaneously a physical environment and a way of perceiving it.
 Our culture doesn’t appreciate the emotional importance of hearing since we are mainly oriented toward visual communications, and this is why I am interested in investigating the field and share it with others.
-Active listening helps to focus and calm the mind; it purifies the consciousness through a developing awareness of sound.
+Active listening helps to focus and calm the mind; it purifies the consciousness through developing awareness of sound.
 Sometimes, a different reality is being revealed when a sound is being amplified, we understand something that we would otherwise miss and instantly making stronger connections between our listening bodies, our memories ad surroundings.
-Maybe it really brings to a person a space for discovery and questioning the self in space and time.
+Maybe it really brings to personal space for discovery and questioning the self in space and time.

 What are the art project or projects you are most proud of and what are you looking forward to in the future?

-Projects that I am proud of are projects that emerged from collaborations.
+Projects that I am proud of our projects that emerged from collaborations.
 Some of them are based on my ongoing project, “Multirealities”.
 It presents a live sound composition of the mixing of multiple soundscapes, situations, people and places as well as with the amplified sound of my heartbeat, through a heart detector device.
-All the performances can be heard and progress, as ‘real –time-heartbeat sound’ is being amplified and gradually mixed and synchronized with the other soundscapes, slowly creating a real time track.
-You can imagine for example a violin player performing in Amsterdam, a person singing situated in Greece and my actual heartbeat performance happening in an exhibition space in another city, all coming together through Skype, internet connections and being mixed on the spot.
+All the performances can be heard and progress, as ‘real –time-heartbeat sound’ is being amplified and gradually mixed and synchronized with the other soundscapes, slowly creating a real-time track.
+You can imagine for example a violin player performing in Amsterdam, a person singing situated in Greece, and my actual heartbeat performance happening in an exhibition space in another city, all coming together through Skype, internet connections, and being mixed on the spot.
 It feels like a synchronized instant live composition.

-You are Greek girl living in Amsterdam.
+You are a Greek girl living in Amsterdam.
 How do these places differ, do you miss home?